CONVERSATIONS WITH CESAR CORDOBA

 *Please include "HAC AIR Submission" in the subject line of your email.

-The Hamilton Arts Council is pleased to announce artist Olivia Brouwer as the recipient of the Hamilton Arts Council’s newest Cotton Factory Artist in Residence Program taking place from December 2020 to May 2021.
+The Hamilton Arts Council is pleased to announce artist Olivia Brouwer as the recipient of the Hamilton Arts Council’s newest Cotton Factory Artist in Residence Program taking place from December 2020 to Fall 2021 (Extended due to Lockdowns).

 CESAR CORDOBA's style focuses on organic sculptures, using a technique incorporating plants, seeds, peels, and natural materials collected from different regions of Canada and Mexico.
 His process has evolved over the past 17 years.
 These sculptures are a commentary on the consciousness embedded in the natural world.